Carolina Game Tables: Game Tables for Real Life

 Those building and shipping our beautiful furniture are contracted to do so, which keeps our costs low and the prices of our tables low as well.
 These are not made in someone’s garage or during weekend hours—we “share time” a professional furniture manufacture facility with the latest tools through our special agreement.

 The Game Connection

-Tables are not all we do: before Carolina Game Tables we were mostly known for our work in the game industry.
+Tables are not all we do: before Carolina Game Tables Clint and Jodi were mostly known for work in the game industry.
 Jodi is currently Pinnacle Entertainment Group COO and Managing Editor.
 Clint is Savage Worlds Brand Manager and the Rules Guru for all of the amazing products we create at Pinnacle.
 Savage Worlds is an award-winning tabletop roleplaying game (we hope you’ve heard of it!) created by our good friend Shane Lacy Hensley.
 Check out PEG at www.peginc.com.

 Kickstarter is awesome.
-I say this because 71 backers pledged $28,345 (almost 200% of our goal) in September 2015 to help start Carolina Game Tables with us.
-The folks at Kickstarter.com tell us we made history with this campaign, but I bet like most such things, the record for most raised per backer ($400) will be beaten soon enough.
+We say this because 71 backers pledged $28,345 (almost 200% of our goal) in September 2015 to help start Carolina Game Tables with us.
+The folks at Kickstarter.com tell us we made history with this campaign, but I bet like most such things, the record for most raised per backer ($400) has been beaten by now.
 Check out our 2015 Kickstarter project.

 We also tested the waters for a Cabinet Game Table (converts from game cabinet to game table) in 2017, and successfully funded the 5×5 Game Table on Kickstarter in 2019.
 We have a Cabinet Game Table in the Hickory showroom if you want to see it!